abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

     });
 ```

-Then add the following code to the `PreConfigureServices` method in `AspirationalAbpAuthServerModule` class:
+Then add the following code to the `PreConfigureServices` method in the `AspirationalAbpAuthServerModule` class:

 ```csharp
 configuration["Redis:Configuration"] = configuration["ConnectionStrings:Redis"];